ccnmtl/compiled/content/articles/choosing-wagtail.md

 For the projects that fall under “static website” or “hybrid solution”, faculty clients work closely with us, as primary content providers, and would be editing and managing the content independently.
 Many are non-developers, and have a range of experience with many content management systems.
-Popular CMS like Drupal and WordPress have WYSIWYG text editing tool, a lightweight word processing tool, and offer ways to upload and manage media content effectively.
+Popular CMS frameworks like Drupal and WordPress have WYSIWYG text editing tool, a lightweight word processing tool, and offer ways to upload and manage media content effectively.
 Django admin UI lacks these features.
 We are mindful of these requirements from the content